ranjansingha99/systems-journey/git-notes.md

 * `git diff`: Shows the differences between what has changed in your working directory but is not staged.
 * `git diff-staged`: Shows the differences between what is staged and what was last committed.
 * `git commit -m "Your descriptive message"`: Commits your staged content as a new snapshot in the repository's history.
-* `git remote add origin <URL>.git`: Add the remote repository to your working directory, giving it a nickname, origin.
-* `git remote -v`: Verify the remote URL.

 ---